willdurand/ArvernOS/README.md

 5. Various checks are performed to make sure we can continue the boot process
 6. Page table and paging are configured and enabled
 7. Load a 64-bit Global Descriptor Table
+8. Load a Task State Segment
-8. Reload all the data segment registers
+9. Reload all the data segment registers
-9. Call the C `kmain()` function
+10. Call the C `kmain()` function

 ## License